flyingrobots/sparkle/README.md

-# sparkle
+# Sparkle
-A thin, modular game engine in JavaScript
+Sparkle is a thin, modular game engine for JavaScript.

-# example
-Pop `web/test.html` in your browser.
+## Example Game
+Peep `web/test.html` using a web browser, browse `example/` for the source.

 The example game is silly (for now), but it illustrates how to build a game using Sparkle.

 More to come soon.